 So let me assure you right now: It’s not you, it’s them.

-Okay, now that you feel better about yourself, it’s important to know that misunderstanding how credit scores work can actually hurt your credit score.
+That said, it’s important to know that failing to understand how credit scores work can actually hurt your credit score.

 Here’s the #1 mistake people make — along with four other common errors — that can really get in the way of a healthy credit life.